AndreaPrestia/Felis/README.md

 **Publish a message**

-To ease the testing process, I have a NodeJS console applications that publish to Felis broker with multiple topics.
+To ease the testing process, I have a .NET console applications that publish to Felis broker with multiple topics.

 This applications sends messages on the **Generic**, **TTL**, **Broadcast** and **Exclusive** topics.